pganalyze/pgcon2023/README.md

 We (pganalyze) are sharing this model in an effort to further the discussion about automating Postgres index selection within the broader Postgres community.
 A more sophisticated variant of this model is available with the [pganalyze Indexing Engine](https://pganalyze.com/docs/indexing-engine), which you can utilize as part of the Index Advisor available in [pganalyze](https://pganalyze.com/).

+⭐️ **Note:** To run this model end-to-end in a development environment, we recommend taking a look at [pganalyze_lint](https://github.com/pganalyze/lint/tree/main), which takes care of passing the right inputs to the model based on your local query workload.

 ## Getting Started